DheepthaRai/TextRank-Implementation/README.md

    >
    > Sentence extraction task
    >
-   > > Sentence Extraction: TextRank is very apt for documents involving complete sentences, as it allows for a ranking over text units that are computed recursively based on the information drawn from the entire text.
+   > > TextRank is very apt for documents involving complete sentences, as it allows for a ranking over text units that are computed recursively based on the information drawn from the entire text.

 **Language of implementation:** Python3